-SAS is probably the most commonly used tool in analytics industry.
+SAS is still aming the most commonly used tools in the data science industry.
 While people might have different opinions about its sustainability and features compared to other tools like R and Python – two things are for sure:

 Those 2 reasons are good enough to consider SAS, if you are just starting in this industry.
 You can find more details on how SAS stacks up against other tools here.

 A small video to prep you up on what lies ahead:

 Download University edition by creating a SAS profile.
 You will also need to download VMWare or Oracle Virtual box.
 Here are the links:

 Go through Base SAS training on sas.com .
 This is a free training and would teach you basics of SAS language in 24 hours.

 Assignment / Quiz: Solve the quiz at the end of each section in the course.

 Now that you know base SAS to some extent, you should now look at other way of accessing data in SAS – PROC SQL.
 Read this article to understand how PROC SQL helps: Comparison between Proc SQL and Data Step